Uniting Passionate Teams and Organizations for Global Marine Protection

 Tackling More Ghost Farms

-Healthy Seas expands its efforts to clean up more abandoned fish farms in Western Greece
+Healthy Seas expands its efforts to clean up more abandoned fish farms in Western Greece and runs two projects in Ghana for the first time with the local non-profit Chaint Afrique.

 Get Inspired, Get Excited- Just Like Us!